Regulated/Approved First Aid Training

 - The costs for Training Organisations to become Members will be kept to a minimum which should mean that costs to you the Employers will not have to be increased.

-Where you see the FAIB logo and the Quality Care Academy Logo you can be sure that the Training Organisation has undergone rigorous testing to show that they are capable of delivering your training to the highest standards.
+REMEMBER: Where you see the FAIB logo you can be sure that the Training Organisation has undergone rigorous testing to show that they are capable of delivering your training to the highest standards.